-- Search the schedule using your mobile device.
+- Search the full course schedule using your mobile device.

 - View all courses provides an unfiltered list of all winter session courses.